A professional development and networking opportunity for arts and cultural workers of color.

 Candidates will meet the following criteria:

-Why aren’t residents in Mississippi or Florida eligible to apply?
+Why aren’t residents in Florida eligible to apply?

 While most South Arts programs are open to individuals living in any one of our nine states, occasionally there are exceptions due to funders’ area of interest, restrictions of some kind, or other situations.
 Please visit www.southarts.org to learn more about our many region-wide programs and services.